Marcus Antonius (orator): Family

-Antonius had a daughter, Antonia, and two sons, Marcus Antonius Creticus and Gaius Antonius Hybrida.
+Antonius had two sons, Marcus Antonius Creticus and Gaius Antonius Hybrida, and a daughter, Antonia.
 Marcus Antonius Creticus was the father of the triumvir Mark Antony.

 In 100 Antonius obtained a triumph, because he had fought successfully against the Cilician pirates.
-Some time later his daughter Antonia was kidnapped by pirates from his villa near Misenum and was only released after the payment of a large ransom.
+Sometime later, his daughter Antonia was kidnapped by the pirates from his villa near Misenum and was only released after the payment of a large ransom.

 Death

 In the biography of Gaius Marius in Plutarch's Parallel Lives, it is described that Marcus Antonius went to visit a humble plebeian who, to make his distinguished guest feel at home, sent a slave to a nearby innkeeper to get some wine.
 When the innkeeper asked why he was buying such an expensive wine, the slave naively told the innkeeper that Marcus Antonius was visiting his master's house.
 When the slave left, this innkeeper went to tell Marius.

-It is said that on hearing the news during a meal that Marius applauded with joy and almost went to the house in person, however he sent Annius with a group of men to bring back the head of Marcus Antonius.
+It is said that on hearing the news during a meal that Marius applauded with joy and almost went to the house in person; however, he sent Annius with a group of men to bring back the head of Marcus Antonius.
 When the men reached the house, Annius waited outside while his armed men went in.
 When they found Antonius he began to plead for his life and the armed men found him so bewitching and charismatic that they hung their heads and wept.
 Finally Annius entered the room.
 Hurling curses at his men, he finally strode across the room and cut off the orator's head.